-This particular recipe is tri-doshic, meaning suitable for all body types, and is fitting as a meal, or to aid in a mono-diet cleanse.
-Kitchari is well known as being easy on the digestive tract and therefore is also a great option for when you are feeling a bit under the weather.
+This particular recipe is tridoshic, meaning suitable for all body types, and is fitting as a meal, or to aid in a mono-diet cleanse.
+Kitchari is well known as being easy on the digestive tract and it makes a great meal option for when you are feeling a bit under the weather.

-So however you decide to incorporate this meal, you can play around with this recipe by adding different spices, veggies, oils, and ghee.
+However you decide to incorporate this meal, you can play around with this recipe by adding different spices, veggies, oils, and ghee.
 I often like to use homemade chicken broth to add flavor as well as essential vitamins and nutrients.
-So have fun with it, and as always, contact me with any questions or to share your Kitchari experience!
+So have fun with it and discover the most tasty, healing recipe for you!

 - Vegetarian and Vegan